Water: Fremont Elementary School Greening Project

 Community Engagement

-Over the past several months, more than 600 FES students, families, and staff have shared their ideas, hopes, and feedback for how to make the campus greener and healthier.
+Since 2024, more than 600 FES students, families, and staff have shared their ideas, hopes, and feedback for how to make the campus greener and healthier.
 We are incredibly grateful for everyone’s participation in shaping the vision for this project.

 Conceptual Design